nota-github/FaceSDK_Sample_Android/README.md

 ##### params :
 inputBitmap : Image to process face recognition
 > - For the image ratio of the inputBitmap parameter, 1:1 ratio is recommended.
 > - If the image ratio is not 1:1, it is cropped and processed inside the SDK.
+(Center Crop)
 > - **In this case, face recognition may not be processed in a certain area of the inputBitmap image.**

 isFaceRecognition : Whether to perform facial feature extraction (true: perform, false: do not perform).